-At each weekly meeting we provide a high-calorie meal/snacks and cigarettes for each other, as well as access to a bad date list, needle exchange and other harm reduction materials such as Narcan and fentanyl test strips, childcare, transportation, and often, toiletry and clothing donations.
-At the larger meetings every two weeks, we hold trainings led by local and national organizing and social service experts on harm reduction/social justice topics that are relevant to us as a community.
-These have included a Know Your Rights training with SWOP Behind Bars, stimulant harm reduction with Magali Lerman of Reframe Health and Justice, debunking injection myths and how to reduce risk when injecting outside with Jess Tilley of hrh413 and New England Users Union, migrant sex workers' rights with Elene Lam of Butterfly, being out as a drug-using sex worker activist with ex-Scarlet Alliance president Ryan Cole, wound care with harm reductionist UMass nursing professor Kim Dion, navigating the Department of Children and Families with Arise for Social Justice, a session on the housing and shelter system with YWCA staff, and a PEP (post exposure prophylaxis from HIV) and PrEP (pre-exposure prohylaxis from HIV) info and access informational session with Tapestry Health workers.
+At each meeting we provide a high-calorie meal and cigarettes for each other, as well as access to a bad date list, needle exchange and other harm reduction materials such as Narcan and fentanyl test strips, childcare, transportation, and toiletry and clothing donations.
+We hold trainings led by local and national organizing and social service experts on harm reduction/social justice topics that are relevant to us as a community.
+These have included a Know Your Rights training with SWOP Behind Bars, stimulant harm reduction with Justice Riviera of Reframe Health and Justice, sex worker collective funds with Cora Colt of Lysistrata Mutual Care Collective Fund, debunking injection myths and how to reduce risk when injecting outside with Jess Tilley of hrh413 and New England Users Union, migrant sex workers' rights with Elene Lam of Butterfly and Kate Zen of Red Canary Song, being out as a drug-using sex worker activist with ex-Scarlet Alliance president Ryan Cole, wound care with harm reductionist UMass nursing professor Kim Dion, navigating the Department of Children and Families with Arise for Social Justice, a session on the housing and shelter system with local housing experts, and a PEP (post exposure prophylaxis from HIV) and PrEP (pre-exposure prohylaxis from HIV) info and access informational session with Tapestry Health workers.
 Some trainings we have in the works are ones on sealing old criminal cases, disability rights, and unlearning transmisogyny.
 We also have many campaigns we're working on in the long term, such as a partnership with the Massachusetts Bail Fund to bail our members out directly from lock up.

 The focus of the project is on the needs and goals of low-income, street-based, and/or survival sex workers who inject drugs.
 These workers take the brunt of the criminalization and stigma of sex work and so they deserve to be the ones calling the shots on how to fight back.
 The problem is that in order for survival sex worker activists to lead projects like this one, they need to have the resources to do so.
 Time spent meeting and organizing is time away from survival work, which is often a financial loss low-income workers can’t afford.
 The gift cards provided by some non-profits to pay drug users and sex workers for their labor do not meet the needs of their recipients.
 They also demonstrate how non-profits and social services often infantilize poor people and drug users, not trusting them to make the best choices for themselves with their own money.

-That’s why we've been raising cold hard cash for a task force meeting every week, to provide a $25 stipend for street workers or other low-income sex workers to attend, as well as $15 on the off weeks for attendance at the agenda-setting premeetings.
+That’s why we've been raising cold hard cash for meetings to provide a $25 stipend for street workers or other low-income sex workers to attend.
 Our work and leadership are valuable and deserve to be compensated.
 The street based and survival sex workers of this region constantly suffer from assaults, arrests, and police harassment.
-A $15-$25 stipend every week is the least we can give them as a community to support their struggle against this marginalization.
+A $25 stipend every 2 weeks is the least we can give them as a community to support their struggle against this marginalization.

-However, the scale of our project has been growing at an astounding rate, and we are now seeing 70 plus sex workers attend every weekly meeting when we started off seeing 8-20 people at each!
-Months ago, we had to cut stipends for the first time in a year by $5 for two meetings.
+However, the scale of our project has been growing at an astounding rate, and we are now seeing 60 sex workers on average--up to 70 plus workers at some meetings--when we started off seeing 8-20 people at each!
+From winter 2018 to September of this year, we were meeting weekly, but now we've had to scale back again to biweekly meetings as we apply for funding to shore up subcommittee meetings and drop-in hours on the off weeks.

 We want to continue to offer every drug-using low-income sex worker who needs one a place at our table.
 We aim to keep offering a stipend close to living wage and will not hold meetings in which we have to offer one below minimum wage.
 The organizing efforts of low-income injection-drug-using workers are unique and invaluable in a sex workers' rights movement where privileged sex workers are over-represented and a harm reduction and drug users' union movement in which women/non-men and sex workers have often taken a back seat.
 We hope that you can help us broaden our fundraising efforts to keep up with the amazing recruitment efforts of our membership and the obvious, desperate need for our group's work in our area.

 We've already been aided in achieving our goals not only by a growing network of individual donors, but also by community partners.
-Besides the many organizations which help us with material goods, services, and presentations, both locally and nationally--like New England Users Union, hrh413, Tapestry Health Systems, the Western Mass Recovery Learning Community, SWOP Behind Bars, Reframe Health and Justice, Lysistrata, the Western Mass Bail Fund, Western MA YWCA, SWOP Boston, MASWAN, Arise for Social Justice, and many others--we've also been helped by organizations acting as donors.
+Besides the many organizations which help us with material goods, services, and presentations, both locally and nationally--like New England Users Union, hrh413, Tapestry Health Systems, the Western Mass Recovery Learning Community, SWOP Behind Bars, Reframe Health and Justice, Lysistrata, Red Canary Song, the Western Mass Bail Fund, MASWAN, Arise for Social Justice, and many others--we've also been helped by organizations acting as donors.

 We were the Western MA Chapter of Resource Generation's featured cause for December, and their substantial donations allowed us to create a small cushion for our organizational account for the first time, instead of simply subsisting week by week.
-SWOP-USA awarded us a mini-grant for our International Day To End Violence Against Sex Workers in-house event this December 17th.
-Now SWOP-USA will also be disbursing two needle exchange mini-grants to us this year for buying harm reduction supplies we can't access regularly through our local syringe service provider--finer gauges of syringes, sniffing and crack pipe smoking kits, more fentanyl test strips, and lube.
+SWOP-USA awarded us a mini-grant for our International Day To End Violence Against Sex Workers in-house event last December 17th.
+Now SWOP-USA will also be disbursing two needle exchange mini-grants to us this year.
 We were also recently chosen by feminist sex toy store Good Vibrations

 ' fundraising program GiVe as a seasonal partner.
 GiVe allows Good Vibrations store customers to choose to donate to their charity partners at checkout, and 100 percent of these donations last season went to us.
 The result was a substantial donation which will help us stabilize further as well as launch new programming.